mvolkmann/blog/src/ocaml.md

   print_endline (weather2 Fall); (* perfect *)
 ```

-The `function` keyword defines a function, like the `fun` keyword,
+The following code uses the `function` keyword to
-but it's specialized to performs pattern matching on its first argument.
-For example, the following code transforms a list of `Option` values
+transform a list of `Option` values to a list of unwrapped values
-to a list of unwrapped values where a default value is used for `None` cases.
+where a default value is used for `None` cases.

 ```ocaml
 let options = [ Some 1; None; Some 2 ]